craigbarnes/lua-gumbo/doc/api.md

 The `Attribute` type represents a single attribute of an [`Element`].

+*Note:* `Attribute` is equivalent to what the DOM specification calls `Attr`.

 **Properties:**

 `name`
-:   The attribute's name.
+:   The name of the attribute.

 `value`
-:   The attribute's value.
+:   The value of the attribute.

 `escapedValue`
-:   The attribute's value, escaped according to the [rules][escapingString]
+:   The value of the attribute, escaped according to the
-    in the [HTML fragment serialization algorithm].
+    [rules][escapingString] in the [HTML fragment serialization algorithm].

     Ampersand (`&`) characters in `value` become `&amp;`, double quote (`"`) characters become `&quot;` and non-breaking spaces (`U+00A0`) become